-The most effective treatment for hot flashes is estrogen, but taking this hormone can increase your risk of developing other health problems in the future.
+The most effective treatment for hot flashes is estrogen, but taking this hormone can increase your risk of developing other health problems.
 Medications such as antidepressants and anti-seizure drugs also may help reduce hot flashes.

 Estrogen and progesterone are the hormones used to reduce hot flashes.
 Women who have had a hysterectomy can take estrogen alone.
 But if you still have a uterus, you should take progesterone along with estrogen to protect against cancer of the lining of the uterus (endometrial cancer).

 Low doses of certain antidepressants may decrease hot flashes.
 Examples include:

-- Venlafaxine (Effexor, Pristiq)
+- Venlafaxine (Effexor XR, Pristiq)